National News

-Patna, October 2, 2024: Tejashwi Yadav, the former Deputy Chief Minister of Bihar and RJD leader strongly criticized Chief Minister Nitish Kumar for not pressuring Prime Minister Narendra Modi to declare the ongoing flood crisis in North Bihar, Kosi and Seemanchal regions a national disaster.
+Patna, October 2, 2024: Tejashwi Yadav, the former Deputy Chief Minister of Bihar and RJD leader, strongly criticized Chief Minister Nitish Kumar for not pressuring Prime Minister Narendra Modi to declare the ongoing flood crisis in North Bihar, Kosi and Seemanchal regions a national disaster.

-Tejashwi Yadav highlighted that Bihar currently has 30 MPs, including 7 ministers, in the central government, yet they appear powerless and helpless in addressing the state’s need during this severe crisis.
+Tejashwi Yadav highlighted that Bihar currently has 30 MPs, including 7 ministers, in the central government, yet they appear powerless and helpless in addressing the state’s needs during this severe crisis.
 He questioned why Nitish Kumar had not united with the Prime Minister to push for a national disaster declaration, which would unlock greater resources for relief and rehabilitation efforts.

-“Lalu Prasad Yadav was the Union Railway Minister at that time and he was instrumental in bringing the flood situation to national attention.
-Due to his request, PM Manmohan Singh and then UPA chairperson Sonia Gandhi visited the flood affected regions of Bihar,” he said.
+“Lalu Prasad Yadav was the Union Railway Minister at that time, and he was instrumental in bringing the flood situation to national attention.
+Due to his request, PM Manmohan Singh and then UPA chairperson Sonia Gandhi visited the flood-affected regions of Bihar,” he said.

 Tejashwi Yadav further criticized the current NDA government in Bihar for failing to adequately address the recurring issue of flood damage caused by embankment and dam breaches.
 He stated that the state government should he held accountable for these failures and provide explanations for the lack of permanent solutions.